 - A monthly income of AED20,000 (£3,850) or more

-- A golden visa is a renewable 10-year investment-based residence permit for expats with AED10 million (£2 million) invested in the UAE
+Gold Visa is a renewable 10-year investment-based residence permit for expats with AED10 million (£2 million) invested in the UAE.

 Working In Dubai

-English as a foreign language teachers are also always in demand.
+English as a foreign language teacher is also always in demand.

 Cost Of Living In Dubai

 Prices are around 25% lower in Dubai than in London, while rents are 37% cheaper.

 Monthly living costs for a single person are AED3,435 (£660), while a family of four should expect to pay AED11,855 (£2,279).

 The UK state pension of £778 a month converts into AED4,046, so it should comfortably cover bills for retired singles or couples seeking a comfortable rather than luxurious lifestyle.